StatiXOS/android_device_xiaomi_curtana/README.md

-Device configuration for Redmi Note 9S
+Device configuration for Redmi Note 9S, 9 Pro, 10 Lite
 =========================================

 The Redmi Note 9S (codenamed _curtana_) is a mid range smartphone from Xiaomi.
+It was launched in India as Redmi Note 9 Pro and later rebranded as Redmi Note 10 Lite.

 It was announced on March 23, 2020.
 Release date was April 30, 2020.